Customize Consent Preferences

 There are multiple ways to add cards to a digital wallet:

-1. Your card holders can do it themselves by entering their virtual or physical card number into the digital wallet.
+1. Your cardholders can do it themselves by entering their virtual or physical card number into the digital wallet.

-2. Your card holders can use the Swan App and follow the in-app provisioning process.
+2. Your cardholders can use the Swan App and follow the in-app provisioning process.

 3. You can initiate the in-app provisioning process through the addDigitalCard mutation.